 Watching this movie actually made me kind of nostalgic and emotional, bringing me back to when I was 18.
 That, in turn, made me vulnerable and receptive to the film’s emotional final hour, which works nearly as well as all the action and espionage that is, of course, the main attraction.

-Holy moley is Eva Green amazing and beautiful in this — a perfect foil for Craig.
-Vesper is easily the best Bond girl, in my opinion, even if the chain of double-crosses and deceptions surrounding her get a hair convoluted by the film’s end.
+He has as his foe, an incredible counterpart in Vesper.
+Eva Green is a show-stealer in this, electric and beautiful — her sharpness bringing out something doe-eyed in Craig’s performance.
+She’s a perfect foil.
+Vesper is easily the best Bond girl, in my opinion, even if the chain of double-crosses and deceptions surrounding her convoluted by the film’s end, strangling the film’s emotional arc with twists when an uncomplicated haymaker would have worked just fine.

 The set pieces are nearly all outstanding, from the opening parkour through the final sinking house in Venice.
-Even the oft-derided poker segments hold up pretty well: It offers good drama and low-key acting, even as that thread drags on a bit long.
+Even the oft-derided poker segments hold up pretty well: It offers good drama and a potent mix of charisma and acting styles, even as it drags on a bit long.

 - Review Project: 2009 Top 100